Deploying Grafana

 "FORCE_SSL=true"

-There are a lot more configuration options available in Grafana.
+📘 There are many more configuration options available in Grafana.
 Review Grafana's configuration documentation for more information.

 Once you've exposed Grafana, you can navigate to $YOUR_DOMAIN to access Grafana.
 Connect using the username admin and the password you configured above (ADMIN_PASSWORD).